hikemalliday/froakbot/README.md

 # Dev Notes:

+I create a database backup function.
+This function is located at db_functions.py.
+I intend to use this product longterm, so I am trying to make it as robust as possible.

+The function first calls a helper function which attempts to create a copy/paste of the .db file, with an autoincrement naming scheme.
+If True is returned, the rest of the function can proceed.
+Else, we terminate the function call on the spot.
+It is important that we have this safeguard in place, because following this copy/paste, we call some DROPS and CREATES, which to my knowledge cannot be included in transactions, because CREATES and DROPS are committed on the spot.
+The rest of the following SELECTS and INSERTS are warpped in a transaction.
+The purpose of these SELECTS and INSERTS is to store data in tables with suffix '_backup'.
+There is also a timestamp saved in table 'backup_timestamp', which holds the datetime of the backup tables.
+I will begin the 'revert_t0_backup()' function tomorrow.

 I created a simple [website](https://github.com/hikemalliday/froakbot-website-frontend) that displays all of the discord bots output, in an endless scroll page.

 I created 'items_master' by copying a few columns from the Project Quarm items table, so that when awarding raid loot, when you input the item_name string, if spelled close enough, it will enter the correct spelling of the item into the database.
 This allows for standardized data that is more queryable. 'items_master' also contains a column called 'icon', which is a number that maps an item's in game image to an image file.
 I scraped all of the item image files from the P99 wiki, using my own [webscraper](https://github.com/hikemalliday/p99wiki-scraper), and the images are correctly mapped with the correct ID's.
 This will allow me to returnn a nice looking 'card' in Discord that will show a picture of the item when loot is awarded.